Ask Soft Touch Dentistry if our services are right for youMake an Appointment

 If the wisdom teeth or impacted teeth in the back of the mouth were removed, you will need to keep the area clean and avoid eating from that side or drinking anything with a straw to protect the area while it heals.
 Also, if the blood clot forming over the extraction area is dislodged or removed, it can delay healing and increase the risk of infection.

 It is important to remember that whether you have impacted teeth or a severely damaged tooth that cannot be saved, getting timely treatment can improve your oral health.
-Your dentist at Soft Touch Dentistry can determine if you need a surgical tooth extraction.
+Your experienced provider at Soft Touch Dentistry can determine if you need a surgical tooth extraction.
 For more information, call us at 970-249-1898.